k-freeman/PHP_Pointtable-deprecated/README.md

 ==============

 This small site is good to display points (of e.g. exercises) correlated to a certain person (in this case 'Matrikelnummern' are used).
+Please open this readme in any plain file editor.

 If you want to use this, all you have to do is:
 1.)
 Place your 'pointsheet.csv' in the folder.
 Please note, that the first line will be ignored.